kerkness/wc-slack/readme.txt

 - [View the Github page for examples](https://github.com/kerkness/wc-slack)
 - [Full slack documentation](https://api.slack.com/messaging/composing/layouts#attachments)

+=== Coming Soon ===

+Send a slack message from any WordPress hook.
+We are working on a the ability to select configure a slack message from *ANY* hook/action in your site.

 == Frequently Asked Questions ==

 = Can the plugin post to multiple slack organizations =